bxparks/rpn83p/docs/USER_GUIDE.md

 Complex numbers are rendering using the Small Font of the TI-83 and 84 calculators instead of the Large Font.
-With the Large Font, we are limited to 16 digits on a single line (including the stack label), which is not sufficient to display the 2 floating point numbers of a complex number.
-The Small Font allows us to display about 24 digits on a single line, which allows us to allocate 10 digits for each of the two components of a complex number.
+With the Large Font, we are limited to 16 digits on a single line (including the stack label), which are not sufficient to display the 2 floating point numbers of a complex number.
+The Small Font allows us to display about 24 digits on a single line, which allows us to allocate 10 digits for each component of a complex number.

 Here is what the screen looks like with just Large Font (left), and a mix of Small and Large Fonts (right):